benderTheCrime/eslint-config-benderthecrime/README.md

   }
 ```

-You will also need the `eslint-config-google` package, from which this config
-inherits as well as the `babel-eslint` package, which this package uses as its
+You will also need the the `babel-eslint` package, which this package uses as
-parser:
+its parser:

 ```
-npm i --save-dev eslint-config-google babel-eslint
+npm i --save-dev babel-eslint
 ```

 ### Changes